rei/rei-cedar-docs/docs/components/links/README.md

   - For example, if the link text is “Learn more”, then the `alt` text could be “Learn more about pick up in store”
 - Don’t capitalize links.
 Some screen readers read capitalized text letter-by-letter.
 Instead, use sentence case
 - Restrict the number of text links on a page.
 Screen reader will read all the links on a page
+- Be sure the copy used in link buttons clearly communicates the action they'll perform

 ## Behavior